r-andlab/snowflake-enumeration/README.md

 2. Move to client directory: `cd snowflake/client/`

-3. Start the prober using `go prober.go`
+3. Start the prober using `go run prober.go`

 4. Enumeration results will be stored in snowflake/client/proxy_ASNs.csv